Cydhra/coraxlib/docs/libpll.md

 ![Figure 3](images/lh_calc_figure3.png)

-As we can see from the image, an operation just stores an index to 2 CLV indices for input, and one CLV index for output[4].
+As we can see from the image, an operation just stores an index to 2 CLV indices for input, and one CLV index for output[^4].
 So, using these as building blocks, we can memoize the entire likelihood computation process, by simply traversing the tree once, and then making operations for each computation required.
 An example traversal is shown in the next image.

 ![Figure 4](images/lh_calc_figure4.png)

-Here, we convert a post order traversal into an array of operations, which we can quickly iterate over to compute a new likelihood[5].
+Here, we convert a post order traversal into an array of operations, which we can quickly iterate over to compute a new likelihood[^5].
 This is particularly useful for:

 - Rate Matrix Optimization,
 - Site Rate Optimization,
 - or Global branch length optimization.

-This is to say that any "global" parameter change will benefit from this representation of a tree traversal.
+This is to say that any "global" parameter change will benefit from this representation of a tree traversal[^6].
 So, when `libpll` computes a likelihood for a tree, it

 1. Traverses the tree,